 Paying off your debts can help to raise your credit score and make it easier for you to get new credit, such as a mortgage or a new car loan.
 Exactly how much paying off a credit card helps you varies, but there is no question that paying off even a single card will help.

 Since credit rating companies don't divulge their scoring formulas, it is difficult to determine how much of an impact paying off your credit card will have on your overall score.

 The Fair Isaac Company is one of the most commonly used sources of credit ratings, a number often referred to as your FICO score.
-While the company won’t reveal exactly how they come up with the number, the company’s consumer information page reports that 35 percent of your FICO score is based on whether your payments are made on time, and 30 percent of it is determined by how much money you owe to creditors.
+While the company won’t reveal exactly how they come up with the number, the company’s consumer information page reports that it bases 35 percent of your FICO score on whether you make your payments on time and 30 percent on how much money you owe to creditors.
 Changing either of these two things can have a major impact on your credit score.

 If you choose to pay off a credit card by making regular payments, it is important to make them on time.
 This not only lowers the amount you owe, but it also helps to boost your score by adding to your history of on-time account payments.
 Because these are a significant factor in your credit score, carrying more weight than your overall debt level, making regular payments as you pay off a credit card significantly increases the benefit to you.

 If you pay off a credit card, then close the account, it can actually lower your credit score because it decreases your available credit.
 Older accounts help your score by showing a long-term credit history, and when you close them, you lose that.
 Opening new accounts so that you have credit available can also affect your score negatively, as can having too many credit inquiries show up on your credit report.
 The impact of these actions is more pronounced if you have a short credit history, but they can affect people who have had credit for a long time as well.